Welcome to Netherlands

 Visit “Venice of the North”-Slow-paced Giethoorn is a charming place with lots of picturesque canals.
 With no cars allowed in the city center, this peaceful town is a good change of pace from the busyness of the Netherlands’ bigger cities.

 Historic Netherland-At The Netherlands Open Air Museum, Themapark Archeon, and Zaanse Schans, you can see what life like in the low countries a few hundred years ago.
 With antique windmills, houses, farms, and shops, you can feel a part of Holland of old.

-Bruges-is not to be missed.
-Key attractions include the 14th-century town hall, the Belfry Tower, the Cathedral of the Holy Saviour, its market squares, and canals.
+Bruges-Key attractions include the 14th-century town hall, the Belfry Tower, the Cathedral of the Holy Saviour, its market squares, and canals.
 It’s beautiful.
 Go visit, though keep in mind it is a bit touristy and can be boring if you are there alone for a few days!
 Bruges, the capital of West Flanders in northwest Belgium, is distinguished by its canals, cobbled streets and medieval buildings.
 Its port, Zeebrugge, is an important center for fishing and European trade.
 In the city center’s Burg square, the 14th-century Stadhuis (City Hall) has an ornate carved ceiling.
 Nearby, Markt square features a 13th-century belfry with a 47-bell carillon and 83m tower with panoramic views.